Carmen Parra

 Carmen Parra (born 1944 in Mexico City) is a Mexican painter.
-Her work is inspired in the New Spain iconography art: angels, archangel, eagles, butterflies and flowers.
+Her work is inspired by art and iconography from the Colonial Period in Mexico.
+In her work, she emphasizes the use of angels and archangels, eagles, butterflies, and flowers.

 Life

-She was daughter of the architect Manuel Parra and María del Carmen Rodrìguez Peña.
+Parra is the daughter of architect Manuel Parra and María del Carmen Rodrìguez Peña.

 She studied in National High School no. 5 of UNAM and then she continued her social anthropology studies in the National School of Anthropology and History.
-She also studied graphic design for movies in Royal College of Art of London, painting in Rome and music in Rio de Janeiro.
+She also studied graphic design for movies at the Royal College of Art of London, as well as studying painting in Rome and music in Rio de Janeiro.

-When she returned to Mexico, she finished her arts studies, and was Juan Soriano student.
+When she returned to Mexico, she finished her art studies, and was a student under the famous Mexican artist Juan Soriano.

-Her work and paintings has been exposed in several countries.
+Her work and paintings have been exposed in several countries.

-Her techniques are oil, gouache, amate paper, serigraphy, among others.
+The techniques she uses in her paintings include oil, gouache, amate paper, serigraphy, among others.